bahmutov/cypress-fiddle/README.md

 - `name` the name to display at the top of the page, otherwise the test title will be used
 - `description` extra test description under the name, supports Markdown via [safe-marked](https://github.com/azu/safe-marked)
 - `commonHtml` is extra HTML markup to attach to the live HTML (if any) element.
 Useful for loading external stylesheets or styles without cluttering every HTML block
+- `meta` lets you include additional meta tags into the `<HEAD>` element of the page
+- `fullDocument` lets you avoid limiting your test commands to be within the mounted live HTML

 The next properties are NOT used by `cy.runExample` but are used by the `testExamples` function from this package.